Built-in tool execution

 | Use case | System operations | Custom logic |

-Use Built-in for system capabilities that Letta provides.
-Use Custom for your own business logic.
+Use built-in tools for Letta’s system capabilities.
+Use custom tools for your own business logic.

 |---|---|---|